dfkaye/xyz/README.md

       dependency //=> mock
     });

 ## deep aliasing

 __still being worked out__

 this means we force all downstream dependencies to load an aliased path.

+I am not sure that's wise (though helpful for testing/mocking) as it moves the configuration out of local modules back to more global modules.

 ## content security policy